AstraBert/AmpliPiper-docs/docs/customization.md

 Species delimitation relies on ASAP, which identifies the best partitioning model for the haplotypes and for the concatenated dataset, delimiting putative species groups.

 ## Species Identification

+{: .warning }
+> On 7th November 2024 BOLD upgraded from v4 to v5, causing a dismission of the old API service.
+The API services are currently migrating, thus they are not available at the moment.
+If you want to perform species idenfication, we suggest you use BLAST with the `--blast` flag.

 Species identification is achieved through two API services:

 * **BOLD API**: Based on a set of custom Python scripts, this API interface queries the BOLD database, but only for three loci: COX1, ITS, and MATK_RBCL (these must be explicitly specified as primer IDs in the primers csv).
-This process is generally slow (due to a self-imposed restriction to a maximum of 4 concurrent submissions to avoid overusing the API), but faster than BLAST.
-Moreover, being a curated database, BOLD's results are more reliable than BLAST's.
+Being a curated database, BOLD's results are more reliable than BLAST's.
-* **BLAST API**: Based on a custom script and provided by NCBI through Biopython, due to the request restriction policy by NCBI itself, the API is really slow in retrieving results, especially if there is a high number of query sequences (> 50).
-This species identification option is generally disabled.
+* **BLAST API**: Based on a custom script and provided by NCBI through Biopython.
+It only for three loci: COX1, ITS, and MATK_RBCL (these must be explicitly specified as primer IDs in the primers csv).

 ## HTML Summarization
 All the results are summarized in an HTML file by a custom Python script, making it easier to visualize the massive pipeline throughput.